-If you’re looking for a modernist way to brighten up your home, skylight window can do it for you.
-They are perfect for small bedrooms and kitchen, since they create an illusion of a larger space.
+If you’re looking for a modernist way to brighten up your home, the skylight window can do it for you.
+They are perfect for small bedrooms and kitchen since they create an illusion of a larger space.
 The air and light flow are impeccable, and you can open the windows outward with ease.
 Not only does the skylight look like an invention of the modern era, but their ease of use and space-friendly placement keeps them at the top of the homeowner’s list.

 - Increases natural light indoors

 - Makes small spaces feel larger

 - Value addition to a property